By J. Ross Blankenship

 Could it be so easy to toss off that with which I’d grown so accustomed?
 The turkey sandwich and its constituent parts has become such a core part of my life, maybe even part of my identity, and at its very essence is the mayonnaise that binds the thing together and brings it to life.
 It is perhaps a strange type of comfort food, being not particularly cheesy or baked, but it’s comforting nonetheless.
 The attendant pleasure that comes from sitting in peace and eating a sandwich so profound, some days I muse with my wife about leaving my job to open a turkey sandwich truck.
 I’d rove the city on a mission of peace, spreading joy to the overworked, encouraging one and all to take lunch and by God enjoy it.

 Fortunately, my wife always pulls my feet back to the ground, reminding me that perhaps the joy is in the eating rather than the making and that my perception might change if the turkey sandwich became my work.
 But who can say at this point?
-Until I tried Duke’s, I was a staunch Hellmann’s-man, converted in the blink of an eye.
+Until I tried Duke’s, I was a staunch Hellmann’s man, but I was converted in the blink of an eye.

 Three months into my wholesale conversion to Duke’s, I’m at the lake with my family making lunch and am met with another mayo crisis.
 All I see in the fridge is Kraft - not today Satan - until mom redirects my gaze to the Hellmann’s.